A Survey on Unlearning in Large Language Models: Existing unlearning methods

 \subsubsection{Incorporating New Structure}

 This type of method generally maintains the original ability of the model by freezing the existing parameters, and achieves forgetting by introducing new parameters or auxiliary structures.
 A straightforward idea is to insert a new module between two layers of the model and only fine-tune this module, including EUL~\citep{Chen2023Unlearn} and GRUN~\citep{ren2025general}, which is illustrated in Figure \ref{fig:extra-params}(a).
 This module has significantly fewer parameters compared to the original model, sometimes combined with structures like soft gate functions to improve performance~\citep{ren2025general}.
 To deal with a sequence of unlearning requests, EUL and GRUN train a separate module on each unlearn task and design a fusion mechanism to merge all modules.

-More research focuses on Low-Rank Adaptation (LoRA) \citep{hu2022lora} and other parameter-efficient fine-tuning (PEFT) techniques, which adds parameter-efficient modules (PEMs) to the model (Figure~\ref{fig:extra-params}(b)).
+More research focuses on Low-Rank Adaptation (LoRA) \citep{hu2022lora}, which adds LoRA adapters to the model (Figure~\ref{fig:extra-params}(b)).
 However, standard LoRA lacks sufficient plasticity and often performs poorly in selective unlearning scenarios~\citep{cha2024robust}, which is followed by several key enhancements. \citet{cha2024robust} introduce Fisher-weighted Initialization of Low-rank Adapters (FILA).
 Meanwhile, \citet{gao2024large} address the challenge of continuous unlearning requests in practical settings.
 They employ an orthogonal regularization loss to disentangle different unlearning tasks within a single LoRA adapter and additionally train an out-of-distribution (OOD) detector to modulate the adapter activation based on the relevance of test samples to unlearned data.

 In the updated work, LOKA~\citep{zhang2025resolving} introduces multiple storage modules to store distinct knowledge, effectively mitigating conflicts in LLM updating and improving storage efficiency.
 During training, input knowledge is allocated to the appropriate knowledge memories through similarity-aware knowledge mapping.
 During inference, a learning-based router dynamically activates the most relevant memory module according to the input prompt, enabling context-aware and conflict-minimized generation, which is illustrated in Figure \ref{fig:extra-params}(c).